County-Wide Odd/Even Watering

 - #17 Waterway Boulevard can water on an odd calendar date.
 1st, 3rd, 5th, 7th, etc.

 - #24 Waterway Boulevard can water on an even calendar date.
 2nd, 4th, 6th, 8th, etc.

 Note: It is the address of your house / property that the residents is on, not the subdivision address.

-Conserve water and save money on your water bill by using these helpful tips both inside and outside your home.
+Conserve water and save money on your water bill by using the following helpful tips:

 - Water in the morning – It will reduce water lost to evaporation.
 Watering slowly helps the soil absorb water and prevents run-off.

 - Save your rain –Rain barrels are a great way to capture rainwater and save you money!

 - Reduce indoor water use- Install low-flow shower heads and low-volume or dual flush toilets to cut water use by more than 30 percent or more.

 - Limit use of your garbage disposal– Composting saves water and nourishes your flower or vegetable garden.